 Documentation

-Add and remove facts, entities, variables, constraints, scores, solutions, and demo data in generated SolverForge apps.
+Add and remove facts, entities, variables, constraints, scores, solutions, model resources, and demo data in generated SolverForge apps.

 Generator Commands